 Safeguarding Your of Assets in Uncertain Times

 Let’s face the reality, there continues to be volatility in global markets.
 Investors want assurance that their assets are held in safekeeping.
 We understand this and have established institutional relationships with major custody and clearing firms in the market today.
-We have chosen to have relationships with safe and sound institutions such as Fidelity Investments, Charles Schwab & Co., Pershing/BNY Mellon and TD Ameritrade.
-Also, if you prefer, our clients have the options to leave their assets with another custodian, and we have the ability to provide daily reporting on those assets as well.
+We have chosen to have relationships with safe and sound institutions such as Charles Schwab & Co., Fidelity Investments and Millennium Trust Company.
+Also, our clients have the options to leave their assets with another custodian, and we have the ability to provide daily reporting on those assets as well.

 Custody: A Frequently Overlooked Consideration